STAM-NDSU/UnderstandingTestDeletion/deltestbench/inputs/RefactoringMiner/README.md

     git clone https://github.com/tsantalis/RefactoringMiner.git
 ```

-2. **Navigate to RefactoringMiner directory:**
+2. **Navigate to the RefactoringMiner directory:**

 ```
     cd RefactoringMiner
 ```

 3. **Build the RefactoringMiner project**
-   Please run the following command from the root directory of RefactoringMiner:
+   Execute the following command from the root directory of RefactoringMiner:

 ```
     ./gradlew jar